 The copious amounts of cracks and overall bowing and rippling of the painting as a result of the moving were restored for the first time in the 19th century.

 This initial restoration was conducted in 1857 by Italian painter Giuseppe Molteni who chose to preserve the panel instead of moving it to canvas.

 Because of this deliberate attempt to preserve the painting as much as possible, it still appears to be “somewhat discolored,” but very authentic as well.

 Today, the painting is part of the extensive collection of the Pinacoteca di Brera Museum in Milan, the second-largest city in Italy, and has been for well over 200 years since 1806.

 More interesting facts about the Marriage of the Virgin by Raphael

 6. The work was originally commissioned in the late 15th century and was one of three works ordered by a man named Filippo degli Albezzini, one of the patrons in the city of Città di Castello.

-What’s remarkable is that these commissions weren’t addressed to Raphael but his master Pietro Perugino.
-Because Raphael’s teacher wasn’t present at the time, Raphael completed the works.
+What’s remarkable is that these commissions weren’t addressed to Raphael but to his master Pietro Perugino.
+Because Raphael’s teacher wasn’t present at the time, Raphael completed the work.